yijie086/Oscillon-Nonlinear-simulation/README.md

 ``phi.dat``: This file outputs the field $\phi$ value on all grids, the first column of each row outputs the time, and thereafter the field $\phi$ value at that time point.

 ``pdtphiflag.dat``: This file outputs the breakpoint file of $\phi$, and the breakpoint file can be used to continue the calculation in the next calculation.
+The output format is the same as `phi.dat` but without the first column which outputs time.

-``phiflag.dat``: This file outputs the breakpoint file of $\partial_t \phi$, and the breakpoint file can be used to continue the calculation in the next calculation.
+``phiflag.dat``: This file outputs the breakpoint file of $\phi$, and the breakpoint file can be used to continue the calculation in the next calculation.
+The output format is the same as `pdtphi.dat` but without the first column which outputs time.

-``rT.dat``:
+``rT.dat``: This file outputs the position $r$ of the grid points which will output peroid of those points.

 ``T.dat``: